Artziniega: Contemporary age

-Historical-Artistic Heritage
+Cultural heritage

 Historic Quarter

 The historical-monumental complex of the medieval town of Artziniega is one of the best preserved in the Basque Country.
 It maintains its original structure located on a hill and composed of three parallel streets linked by two cantons.
 The almost perfect conservation of this structure is due to the fact that the town did not reach the importance with which it was conceived.
 The intramural space was gradually occupied, starting with the upper part and the area attached to the Parish of Our Lady of the Assumption (which served as the backbone area) and extending towards Artekale (middle street).
 The lower part of the town was largely unoccupied in the first centuries, which allowed that from the 18th century onwards, palaces and large houses were built there occupying larger plots.
 In general, the oldest farmhouse is located in the upper part and dates from the 16th century, despite the fact that most of them have undergone subsequent reforms.

 As for the walls that surrounded the town, because in reality they were not too necessary, already by the seventeenth century it seems that they lacked entity, and only specific areas were preserved, such as the gates, which do not exist today, and of which it is believed that there were two, one in what is known as "Hiriko Atea" (city gate), and another in the extreme west, giving to the area of public use called "Beheko Zelaia".
 Of the wall itself, there are only visible remains in the lower part of some houses in the lower part of the historic center, and in the upper part, in the walk that includes the town behind the Parish, the latter being the most visible area from the chemin de ronde.